usr1l/usr1l/README.md

 ### Hi there 👋

-Currently diving deeper into Python 🐍 and SQL 📊
+Currently diving deeper into Python, TypeScript, and MongoDB.

 Passionate about creating meaningful impact through technology and collaboration.